I have rescued and fostered many pets over the years. Keeping my pets healthy and happy is my number one priority.

 Use the leave-in conditioner after your cat is dry.
 You can use this in-between baths and sometimes use it in place of baths if your cat has no other grooming issues besides the occasional tangle.

 Sometimes the tangles can be caused by your cat getting dirty.
-If you have a long haired cat that goes outside, your cat is naturally going to pick up dirt and debris in its fur.
+If you have a long-haired cat that goes outside, they will naturally attract dirt and debris to its fur.

 Some cats also have long fur on their hindquarters that gives them issues when they go to the litterbox.
 The waste may get stuck in the fur.
-Even liquid waste on the fur may cause problems for your cat and make their fur tangle.
+Even liquid waste on the fur may cause tangles.

 One way to combat this when you don't have time to do a full bath is to use pet wipes on the problem areas.
 Pet wipes in combination with brushing can help to eliminate the tangles before they get to be too much and can't be untangled.

 Even the litter you use can get tangled in the cat's fur.
-The clay clumping litter is great but may be adding to the problem of your cat's tangles.
-Consider looking for a different kind of litter such as the natural pine if you suspect that this may be the issue.
+Clay clumping litter is great, but it may be adding to the problem of your cat's tangles.
+Consider looking for a different kind of litter, such as the natural pine, if you suspect that this may be the issue.

 If your cat is already tangled and the tangles are not brushable, you may need to take scissors and cut the pieces of tangled fur out.
-While this may be a good temporary solution and give you a clean palate to start with in the care of your cat's fur, it is not likely a good long term solution.
+While this may be a good temporary solution and give you a clean palate to start with, it is not likely a good long term solution.
 Unlike dogs, most people do not want to shave or regularly cut their cat's hair (unless your cat is a show cat).

-If you use the above methods your cat will have less tangles and shinier and healthier looking fur and won't need to do too much cutting.
+If you use the above methods your cat will have fewer tangles and shinier and healthier looking fur and won't need to do too much cutting.

-Another longer term solution is to look for a higher quality food for your cat.
+Another longer-term solution is to look for higher quality food for your cat.
 If your cat has drier fur they likely also have dry skin.
-Using premium and high quality foods may help to eliminate tangles caused by dry fur.
+Using premium and high-quality foods may help to eliminate tangles caused by dry fur.
 Higher quality foods have a better balance of fats and oils that your cat needs to moisturize their coat and skin.